 Banking activities may be carried out internationally by different branches, subsidiaries and affiliates within the Standard Chartered Group according to local regulatory requirements.
 Opinions may contain outright "buy", "sell", "hold" or other opinions.
 The time horizon of this opinion is dependent on prevailing market conditions and there is no planned frequency for updates to the opinion.
 This opinion is not independent of Standard Chartered Group's trading strategies or positions.
 Standard Chartered Group and/or its affiliates or its respective officers, directors, employee benefit programmes or employees, including persons involved in the preparation or issuance of this document may at any time, to the extent permitted by applicable law and/or regulation, be long or short any securities or financial instruments referred to in this document or have material interest in any such securities or related investments.
 Therefore, it is possible, and you should assume, that Standard Chartered Group has a material interest in one or more of the financial instruments mentioned herein.
 Please refer to our Standard Chartered website under Regulatory disclosures for more detailed disclosures, including past opinions/ recommendations in the last 12 months and conflict of interests, as well as disclaimers.
 A covering strategist may have a financial interest in the debt or equity securities of this company/issuer.
+All covering strategist are licensed to provide investment recommendations under Monetary Authority of Singapore or Hong Kong Monetary Authority.
 This document must not be forwarded or otherwise made available to any other person without the express written consent of Standard Chartered Group.